Mathematical Concepts of Engineering (Stand-Alone Certificate)

 ASU degree-seeking students

-Students must have completed MAT 265 or MAT 270 with a "C" or higher prior to enrolling in the certificate program.
-Students also must be in good academic standing with a minimum cumulative grade point average of 2.00.
+Students must have completed MAT 265 or MAT 270 with a "C" or higher before enrolling in the certificate program.
+Students also must be in good academic standing, with a minimum cumulative grade point average of 2.00.

 Nondegree-seeking students

-This certificate is available through the Pathways for the Future program.
-Applicants with or without a bachelor's degree are eligible to apply for, and receive, this certificate through the Pathways for the Futures program.
+Applicants with or without a bachelor's degree are eligible to apply for, and receive, this certificate through the Pathways for the Future program.
 Applicants must have completed MAT 265 or MAT 270 with a "C" grade or higher (scale is 4.00 = "A").
 Applicants who have taken these courses at another institution should use the Transfer Guide course search to determine if a transfer course can fulfill the prerequisite course requirements.
 Applicants who already hold a bachelor's degree should apply to ASU and this certificate program as a nondegree-seeking graduate student.

 Career Outlook

-The certificate in mathematical concepts of engineering is a specialization that complements a major program of study, and it helps students become more marketable to employers.
+The certificate in mathematical concepts of engineering is a specialization that complements a major program of study.
+Students with this enhanced math background can become more marketable to employers.

 Example Careers